skyvers/Aged-care/tutorial/chapter4.md

 In previous step we created a `newInstance` method.
 Now, I want you to change the Bizlet and use the preSave() method instead of newInstance() as follows:

-- When we SAVE the resident record, check if the residentId is null - if it is null, assign a new DocumentNumber using `modulesUtil.getNextDocumentNumber` (similar to what you did for new instance)
+- When we Save the resident record, check if the residentId is null - if it is null, assign a new DocumentNumber using `modulesUtil.getNextDocumentNumber` (similar to what you did for new instance)
 - Add a condition to the Resident.xml called `hasID` which checks if `bean.getResidentId()!=null`
 - Only show the `residentID` field in the Resident view, if the `hasID` condition is true